sarasrking/Introduction-to-Jupyter-Notebooks/10-Using-data-in-Cloudstor.md

 Upload your own data set into Cloudstor.
 Create a public link and and repeat the above instructions again, using the new link.

+Homework: Watch this Q&A series on YouTube: https://www.youtube.com/watch?v=yzIMircGU5I

-If you'd like to know more about 'pandas' click here: https://en.m.wikipedia.org/wiki/Pandas_(software)
+If you'd like to know more about 'pandas' click here: https://en.m.wikipedia.org/wiki/Pandas_(software) and